 Although the farmers’ markets center around locally grown produce, they offer far more for a discerning palate and community minded clientele.
 People come to buy a juicy peach or a mouthwatering tomato, but also a fresh-baked red velvet cupcake from Crumb Hither Gourmet Cupcakes and Specialty Baking of Santa Rosa, or handcrafted pancetta from Franco’s One World Sausage Co. of Healdsburg.

 Locals and visitors also love Sonoma County farmers’ markets as delightful places to meet their friends and hang out, listen to live music from homegrown talent like the Chicory Almond band, or just watch the world go by.
-These are wonderful places, too, to grab a meal, from food trucks like Mateo’s with superb Yucatan-French-Sonoma sucking pig tamales, or Rosso Pizzeria, with the pizzas baked in a mobile wood-burning oven.
+These are wonderful places, too, to grab a meal, from food trucks like the one from Rosso Pizzeria, with the pizzas baked in a mobile wood-burning oven.

 For each unique experience, one thing unites most of the destinations – they are Certified Farmers’ Markets, meaning vendors are required to produce their own products (no trucked in merchandise here!).